Close Alert Banner

 Do other areas in Ontario adjust the level of fluoride in water?

 Yes.
-Seven out of 10 Ontario residents (71%) have access to fluoridated water.
+As of 2022, over 14 million Ontario residents (73%) have access to fluoridated water.
 Our neighbouring cities of Belleville and Brockville offer fluoridated water, as do Ottawa, Toronto, and many others.

 What additive is used for community water fluoridation?